 The Pyramids of Egypt are built at a time when Egypt was part of one of the richest civilizations.
 Also the most powerful in the world.
 The great pyramids of Egypt are those of Giza in particular are among the most magnificent man-made structures in history.
 Their massive scale reflects the unique role that the pharaoh, or king, played in ancient Egyptian society.
 Although the pyramids have been built since the beginning of the Old Kingdom.
 Then until the end of the Ptolemaic period in the fourth century AD.
-However, the height of pyramid building began at the end of the Third Dynasty and continued until about the Sixth 2325 BC).
+However, the height of pyramid building began at the end of the Third Dynasty and continued until about the Sixth (around 2325 BC).
 More than 4,000 years later, the Egyptian pyramids still retain much of their majesty.
 This gives a glimpse of the rich and glorious past of the country.

 The pharaoh in Egyptian society